-In May, our book Age in Place: A Guide to Modifying, Organizing and Decluttering Mom and Dad's Home was featured in The New York Times.
+A great way to wake up this morning!
+Age in Place: A Guide to Modifying, Organizing and Decluttering Mom and Dad's Home is featured in The New York Times.

 It's a wonderful endorsement of this fantastic and practical book.
 Jane Brody, personal health columnist, writes:

 "I recall how upset I was with a dear friend, then in her early 80s and 14 years my senior, who refused to replace, secure or remove throw rugs in her kitchen and hallway that were a serious trip hazard even for me.

 So, for those of you with similar concerns about aging family members and friends, I recommend a very helpful, comprehensive yet not overwhelming book, “Age in Place: A Guide to Modifying, Organizing, and Decluttering Mom and Dad’s Home,” by Lynda G. Shrager, an occupational therapist for the last 37 years who has worked with seniors in their homes for more than 13 years.
 Ms. Shrager has good reasons to believe that addressing the challenges of independent living can help keep seniors safe and their kids sane.

 “It’s cheaper to stay in your home, even if you have to make some renovations and get an aide a few days a week to help,” Ms. Shrager said in an interview.
 “It’s money well spent and a lot cheaper than assisted living.
 But it’s important not to wait until there’s a crisis — a parent falls and breaks her hip.”

 You can read the entire article here.

 You can order Age in Place from us and receive 1-2 copies with 20% off and free shipping.
 We also have discounts of up to 40% for bulk orders.